 Ann Litts is a 60-year-old mother and grandmother who loves J.R.R.
 Tolkien, black coffee, good tequila, and losing at Candy Land.
 A nurse for over 25 years, she looks forward to retirement with much anticipation and joie-de-vivre.
 Nature is her church.
 She doesn't write, she listens and then shares the message The Universe dictates to whomever needs to hear it.

 Nalini McNab is an internationally recognized author, blogger, wisdom teacher and transformational seer.
-She is the author of several books, including Walk A New Way and The Samurai Scotties trilogy.
+She is the author of several books, including Walk A New Way and The SamuraiScotties trilogy.
 She is not affiliated with any group, organization or religion.
 Find her work at www.goddessportalsupport.com and on Medium.com/@chaliceofwisdom.

 Shea McNaughton is a city girl living in the country doing country stuff and loving every bit of it.
 She says she needs two lifetimes to do all she wants to do.
 Blogger, photographer, world traveler, reader, dancer, and now biker chick.

 Donna McNicol retired as an IT professional and started writing fiction.
-Her preferred genre is small town mysteries with a dash of romance, but she has also tackled children's stories, fantasy and small-town romance.
+Her preferred genre is small-town mysteries with a dash of romance, but she has also tackled children's stories, fantasy and small-town romance.
 Her short stories have been included in several anthologies.
 She lives in rural Tennessee with her husband and two Goldendoodles.
 Please visit Donna at https://campsite.bio/dbmcnicol to follow her.

 Michelle Monet is a musician, author, poet, and seeker.
-She is currently writing a showbiz memoir and Broadway style Musical.
-Contact her at michelle@michellemonet.com Diane Overcash is a fine art painter, fiddler, actor and arranger of words.
-She is also a butter snob.
+She is currently writing a showbiz memoir and a Broadway-style Musical.
+Contact her at michelle@michellemonet.com.

 Nancy Peckenham is the editor of Crow’s Feet, which she started after a career in journalism.
 She writes about life as we age, travel adventures, history and matters of the human spirit.